Soil Conditions Affecting Basement Finishing In South Jordan, UT

 • Shifting slabs

-Knowing how soil conditions affects basement finishing in clay-rich areas is essential if you’re considering a remodel.
-Your new flooring and drywall could crack in a matter of months if you don’t prepare them properly.
+Knowing how soil conditions affect basement finishing in clay-rich areas is essential if you’re considering a remodel.
+Your new flooring and drywall could crack within months if you don’t prepare them properly.

 Drainage And Groundwater Challenges